AndreeaEne/SimpsonsFigures/README.txt

+This project has been created by Group 843: Andreea-Daniela Ene, Daniel Michelsanti, Yanis Guichi and Rares Stef, in the 2nd semester of the Master's Program in Vision, Graphics and Interactive Systems, for the Robot Vision Course.

+Framework:
 In order to run the code, you need to be inside the RV folder and include all the folders to the MATLAB path.

 Run the main.m.